CROCHET BASICS

 With the palm of your hand facing you--place the end of the yarn across the palm of your hand from right to left and back around to cross over your palm again laying it across the end of the first strand of yarn.
 Now reach under both strands of yarn (from top to bottom) and pull up the longest strand.
 Insert your crochet hook into this loop and tighten to secure the knot.

-Click here for illustrated instructions.
+Click here for YouTube Video

 SL ST